LBargie/monkeypox-api/README.md

 pip install beautifulsoup4
 ```

-To run the API, run:

-`uvicorn monkeypox_api:app`

-on your command prompt/terminal.
+Run the API by entering `uvicorn monkeypox_api:app` on your command prompt/terminal.

 I have included a Jupyter Notebook with an example of how to get data from the API and analyse the results.